-- Strata landed house not within an approved condominium project (e.g. cluster homes or townhouse)
+- Strata landed houses not within an approved condominium project (e.g. cluster homes or townhouses)

 - Association premises

-- Serviced apartments/boarding house/worker’s dormitory (not registered under the provisions of the Hotels Act).
+- Serviced apartments/boarding houses/worker’s dormitories (not registered under the provisions of the Hotels Act).

 - You should be a PR for at least five years

 - You provide “exceptional economic contribution” to the country, as seen from the taxes you generate.
 The government may also consider your investments in Singapore, your business activities and amount of people you employ here.